 operational and economic advice to their clients.
-99 The original 1908 Canons of Professional Ethics includes three quotes in its final report, meant to direct the overarching goals and purpose of the Canons.
-The third quote by Abraham Lincoln echoes this commitment to public welfare in the discharge of a lawyer's duties to clients.
-100 Hadfield also recounts the 1902 story of Brandeis counseling the owner of a shoe company to respond to both the owner's profit concerns and the employees' wage concerns.
-101 This function of the lawyer merged the "corporation lawyer" with the "people's lawyer."
-102
+104 The original 1908 Canons of Professional Ethics includes three quotes in its final report, meant to direct the overarching goals and purpose of the Canons.
+105 The third quote by Abraham Lincoln echoes this commitment to public welfare in the discharge of a lawyer's duties to clients.
+106 Hadfield also recounts the 1902 story of Brandeis counseling the owner of a shoe company to respond to both the owner's profit concerns and the employees' wage concerns.
+107 This function of the lawyer merged the "corporation lawyer" with the "people's lawyer."
+108

 After World War I, however, with the growth of modern, publicly traded corporations in which ownership and management became occupied by distinct groups, the role of an attorney in advising corporations shifted.
 The imposition of corporate management tiers and the contractual nature of managerial positions splintered the business from its constituents.
-Courts backed away from Lochner and no longer "merge[d] questions of economic policy with questions of constitutional rights."
-Despite the constitutional analytical framework shifting away from recognizing corporate constitutional rights and its re-emergence in recent years with decision such as Hobby Lobby, which recognized First Amendment genuinely held religious beliefs on behalf of corporations, 104 the Bar still conceptualizes the services that attorneys provide to individuals in litigation as equivalent to those provided to business transactional clients.
+Dourts backed away from Lochner and no longer merge[d] questions of economic policy with questions of constitutional rights.
+Despite the constitutional analytical framework shifting away from recognizing corporate constitutional rights and its remergence in recent years with decision such as Burwell v.
+Hobby Lobby, which recognized that corporations can have First Amendment protections for genuinely held religious beliefs, the Bar still conceptualizes the services that attorneys provide to individuals in litigation as equivalent to those provided to business transactional clients.